The Monuments of U.S. Criterium Racing

 A race that began with a droopy banner hung across the road during the first official weekend of the summer, has now become the test of 500 corners.
 As jaw-dropping as that number is, it is often not the number of corners that does the testing either; but rather the temperatures often reaching well into the upper 90s with classic Virginia heat.
 Clarendon is the only remaining 100km race (50km for the women) left in America.
 That distance provides time and tests the riders so that the winner here is not just the person who can sit in and sprint; but rather is one of the best all-around bike racers in country.
 The weak need not sign up for Clarendon.
 If you aren’t ready you are off the back.

-Past Winners
+Past Podiums

 2025